 Draw 3 shapes (stars, circles, blobs) on a piece of paper.
 Write the following headings in each one for your child:

 - Things I’ve learnt this week

-– What do I still want to find out?
+- What do I want to learn next?

-Help your child to write something in each one, or let them fill them in and reflect on their learning.
+Help your child to write some thing in each one, or let them fill them in.